Cfenton07/aws-bootcamp-cruddur-2023/journal/week4.md

 ```
 Key Debugging Techniques I Used

--CloudWatch Logs monitoring: Checked logs after each test to see errors
+- CloudWatch Logs monitoring: Checked logs after each test to see errors
--Print statements: Added debug output to understand execution flow
+- Print statements: Added debug output to understand execution flow
--Database verification: Connected directly to database to confirm inserts worked
+- Database verification: Connected directly to database to confirm inserts worked
--Incremental testing: Tested after each code change rather than all at once
+- Incremental testing: Tested after each code change rather than all at once
--Layer version tracking: Named layers with Python versions to avoid future confusion
+- Layer version tracking: Named layers with Python versions to avoid future confusion

 Important Considerations and Caveats